Section 3119.01 | Calculation of child support obligation definitions.

 (b) Imputed income from any nonincome-producing assets of a parent, as determined from the local passbook savings rate or another appropriate rate as determined by the court or agency, not to exceed the rate of interest specified in division (A) of section 1343.03 of the Revised Code, if the income is significant.

-(12) "Schedule" means the basic child support schedule set forth in section 3119.021 of the Revised Code.
+(18) "Schedule" means the basic child support schedule created pursuant to section 3119.021 of the Revised Code.

 Available Versions of this Section